Tokyo Prefecture Guide: Explorations in Shibuya

 Catch a Show

 As a music fiend I love finding out about the local music scene and where to catch a show.
-While whether or not I make it out really depends on how tired I am by the end of the day, I still like to keep up who's playing nearby.
+While whether or not I make it out really depends on how tired I am by the end of the day, I still like to keep up with who's playing nearby.
 It's also worth mentioning that Shibuya has the best live music venues in Tokyo - for both Western music and Japanese music.
 I was in town while Jimmy Eat World was there, just a day behind.
 I mourned my loss by requesting The Middle at Spincoaster at the expense of everyone around me.
 Anyway if you're interested, here are some venues to visit:

 Bars and Clubs

 When you're in Japan, you'll hear about izakayas a lot, which are small bars with a few seats that businessmen and women go to after work.
 You'll find cheap drinks and a lot of fun at these establishments.
 Shibuya has one narrow road of izakayas famously called Drunkard's Alley, much like Shinjuku's Golden Gai.
-When we went to Drunkard's Alley, most places were already pretty packed and didn't have as much English to get by with.
+When we went to Drunkard's Alley, most places were already pretty packed and didn't have as much Japanese to get by with.
 It's stll fun to join in on a local favorite that's semi-touristy.

 Izakayas tend to favor Japanese-speaking individuals, so you might be more interested in visiting dive bars, clubs or cocktail bars.
 When I was searching up bars, the one thing that really jumped out to me was the small, modern style dive bars that are dedicated to music-listening.
 I was intrigued and wanted to at least visit one in Shibuya.
 Spincoaster ended up being our choice after paying a hefty cover charge.
-The place was no bigger than your bedroom and housed DJ bartenders, a record wall, and, at the most, four tables.
+The place was no bigger than your bedroom and housed DJ, bartenders, a record wall, and, at the most, four tables.
 An Ipad is passed around where you can queue up a song (also for a charge) and enjoy the music.
 The drinks weren't too expensive and were also pretty delicious.
 I developed a love for Yuzu Honey lemon sours.

 EST was another fun night time place of fun.
-EST is a late night bowling and ping pong place that gave you something do besides the usual.
+EST is a late night bowling and ping pong place that gave you something to do besides the usual.
 You can literally play till sunrise.

 OTHERS TO TRY

-the landscape in japan is any architecture's dream. the usage of modern styles paired with natural structures can only be expertly done in japan. shibuya was endless amount of unique buildings placed around a bustling grey towers.
+the landscape in japan is any architect's dream. the usage of modern styles paired with natural structures can only be expertly done in japan. shibuya was endless amount of unique buildings placed around a bustling grey towers.
 Some streets boasted a bountiful of color. it is amazing to walk through.

 Dear JINJUMAE BUILDING